 Are you looking for a good neighbourhood to stay in Budapest?
 In this article, we inform you of the various types of accommodation on offer in the Hungarian capital.

-With its surface area of 525 km², Budapest, the capital of Hungary, is five times bigger than Paris!
-It is one of the largest cities in Europe but rest assured: everything happens in the city centre.
-Budapest was founded by the merger – on 22nd December 1872 – of three independent cities, divided in two by the Danube: Obuda, Buda and Pest.
-Here is a presentation of the various neighbourhoods where you can stay in Budapest and their atmospheres.
+Extending over a vast area of 525 km², Budapest, the capital of Hungary, is five times bigger than Paris!
+It is one of the largest cities in Europe but rest assured: the city centre is where everything happens.
+Budapest was founded by the merging – on December 22, 1872 – of three independent cities, divided in two by the Danube: Obuda, Buda, and Pest.
+Here is a presentation of Budapest’s various neighbourhoods and their atmospheres to help you decide the area to stay in Budapest.

-In general, Hungary is a cheap country by European standards, even for accommodation in Budapest.
-With all the 1 to 5-star hotels, homestay accommodation, Airbnb accommodation, rooms for rent and hostels, you won’t have any trouble finding somewhere to stay.
-The hard part is choosing between Pest and Buda.
-Near the nightclubs and trendy bars, close to the streets where you can go out, near the gourmet restaurants?
+In general, Hungary is a cheap country by European standards, and accommodation in Budapest is no exception.
+Between all the 1 to 5-star hotels, homestay accommodation, Airbnb rentals, rooms for rent, and hostels, you won’t have any trouble finding a place to stay in the city.
+The hardest part is choosing between Pest and Buda.
+Would you prefer staying near the nightclubs and trendy bars, close to the streets where you can go out, not far from gourmet restaurants?
 On Buda’s quiet heights?
 Near the central train station?
-We’ll help you to make your choice:
+We’ll help you make your decision:

 Buda and the castle district